New or retooled Cape Canaveral launch pads considered for SpaceX Starship

 So the EIC is considering three options.

-The second is to construct a new launch pad called Space Launch Complex 50 that would be located between SLC 40 and SLC 37 that is currently undeveloped land.
+The second is to construct a new launch pad called Space Launch Complex 50 that would be located between SLC 40 and SLC 37 on currently undeveloped land.

 The final option is to do nothing.